 Digital collectibles: The link between native assets, fandom, and rarity comes into its own with the market for digital collectibles.
 Apps like Rarible, SuperRare, and Myth Market are online marketplaces where collectors can search, swap and display limited collectible NFTs.
 Legendary names in the world of fandom are already taking note: In June this year, Marvel – home of Spider-Man, Avengers, Black Panther, and more – announced that it was releasing a limited range of collectibles on VeVe, an app for NFTs.
 According to hypebeast.com, “items will span across rare or even secret, super-rare digital comic books, 3D statues, and other coveted items which collectors can then display in their very own virtual showroom.”

 Music: The suitability of native assets as proof of ownership could also make its mark on how we consume and value music.
 The disruption caused by streaming to the music industry is still being measured – check out the recent UK parliamentary inquiry into the economic impact of streaming (spoiler alert: they’re not fans of streaming).
-Piracy, reduced revenues and the challenge presented by on-demand streaming to the intrinsic value of music as a relatively rare commodity all present existential threats to the industry.
+Piracy, reduced revenues, and the challenge presented by on-demand streaming to the intrinsic value of music as a relatively rare commodity all present existential threats to the industry.
 Native assets could be used in marking official digital goods (signed copies of a record, personalized rarities, live online concerts) from unofficial ones.

 Payroll: The transparency of native assets – the ease with which their journey can be followed on the Tangle, from creation to distribution – makes them ideal for highly specific cases of exchange.
-Take HR: for every hour of overtime completed by an employee, they could receive a special coin which in turn could be exchanged for time off, training, or even bonus pay, secured on a decentralized ledger that complies with GDPR.
+Take HR: for every hour of overtime completed by a team member, they could receive a special coin which in turn could be exchanged for time off, training, or even bonus pay, secured on a decentralized ledger that complies with GDPR.
 In a digital nomad landscape, where an increasingly mobile workforce moves from job to job or holds down several jobs at the same time, a trusted, transparent and interoperable means of carrying employee benefits from employer to employer will be of real importance.

-Events: A vibrant nightlife is a major contributor to a city's economic health, yet nightlife scenes are famously fragile ecosystems: parties working within the industry are often faced with obstructive or downright hostile local governments, killjoy neighbors, and, more recently, exorbitant charges on music rights, while the coronavirus pandemic has had a decimating effect.
+Events: A vibrant nightlife is a major contributor to a city's economic health, yet nightlife scenes are famously fragile ecosystems.
+Parties working within the industry are often faced with obstructive or downright hostile local governments, killjoy neighbors, and, more recently, exorbitant charges on music rights, while the coronavirus pandemic has had a decimating effect.
 What if the clubs and bars in your city could create a new market, just for themselves, where native assets – minted and distributed at rock bottom prices – could stand in for food and drink stamps, loyalty points, and more.

 Electric vehicles: So far, we’ve explored use cases for native assets that are very much in keeping with their popular image as a token for exchange and barter.
 But what about other, more ambitious use-cases where native assets create a sub-economy?